17 Mistakes You’re Making on Twitter and How To Fix Them

 The solution: Don’t auto-send a DM to anyone on Twitter.
 Build relationships with people first to find out what their needs are.
 Then if you think your website or product is going to be helpful, go ahead and share it with others.

-The trustworthy person will get a rich reward, but a person who wants quick riches will get into trouble.
+The trustworthy person will get a rich reward, but a person who wants quick riches will get into trouble. -Proverbs Click To Tweet

 Update: After publishing this post, a few people told me that they experienced some success with sending auto direct messages to their new Twitter followers.

 I still think that it would benefit you more in the long run to build a relationship first with others before asking them to do your call to action.
-Nevertheless, feel free to experiment and measure your success if you like.

 Mistake 2: You post too much

 The problem: You love Twitter and you’re replying to tons of people and sending out lots of cool tweets that your followers find valuable.
-The only problem is that you post too often and your tweets are not spaced out.

-When your followers look at their timeline or their lists that you’re a member of, they see a flood of your tweets.
 They don’t want to see every single public conversation/reply that you’re having and they’re not seeing enough of your cool tweets with your most valuable content.

 I’ve been guilty of this myself and I found that a bunch of people unfollowed me when I reply and send all of my tweets one right after the other.

-The Solution: Limit your tweets to no more than 2 per hour.
 If you do a lot of public replies on Twitter, try posting one reply followed by one tweet that has valuable content for your followers so that they don’t get bored.

 You can also spread out your tweets throughout the day without going to Twitter 5 million times.